 Carmel, Indiana Headquarters opened in 2002

-Alpha Sigma Phi Fraternity, CLVEN National Housing Corporation, and the Alpha Sigma Phi Foundation are headquartered in the same facility in Carmel, Indiana.
+Alpha Sigma Phi Fraternity, CLVEN National House Corporation and the Alpha Sigma Phi Foundation are headquartered in the same facility in Carmel, Indiana.
 The facility was built with funds from alumni donors and officially opened in 2002 during the 47th Grand Chapter in Indianapolis.
-Today, Headquarters is home to many full and part-time employees and a fraternity and chapter archives display.
+Today, Headquarters is home to many full-time employees and a fraternity and chapter archives display.
 The building is also used on occasion by chapters and provisional chapters that would like to hold a retreat or Initiation Ceremony.

 Just before the facility opened its doors, an alumnus made a significant gift and requested that the building be named the Ralph F. Burns Alpha Sigma Phi Headquarters.
 Headquarters is located at 710 Adams Street in Carmel, Indiana which is just 30 minutes north of downtown Indianapolis.